I spray my butt clean instead of wipe with toilet paper. Yes, oh yes I do.

 Bidets are a great invention, the French were on to something.
 It seems like a funny device, but it was created in the 1700’s for cleanliness!
 Cleanliness!!!
 How come us westerners are living in 2012 and we’re not into being clean!!!???
 As far as I’m concerned, water is really the only thing that makes you feel truly clean… Toilet paper just sort of smears…eww…

 Spraying your butt with water actually saves water!
 The website treehugger.com reports that making a single roll of toilet paper requires 37 gallons (140 litres) of water, 1.3 kilowatt/hours (KWh) of electricity and some 1.5 pounds (1.7 kilos) of wood.
 The sight also points out that toilet paper is also a public nuisance in that it clogs pipes and adds a significant load onto city sewer systems and water treatment plants.
+Those whose home’s piping has become clogged with toilet paper may want to contact the likes of a torrance plumber to remedy the problem before it becomes a more severe issue.
 The amount of water you have to use to clean yourself in one little spray, is minimal compare to the amount of water used to grow trees, cut them down, transport them and produce the paper.
 Not to mention you also use petroleum for the manufacture, transport and packaging.
 So un-green!
 Even the recycled toilet tissue takes a huge amount of water to manufacture!
 If you’ve ever driven by a paper mill,,, you would know the toxic smell I’m talking about, that can’t be good either…

 Plus, who wants to waste their time wiping their bum?
 Seriously, a few good #2s in a day and if you clocked the time it took to ‘wipe until you don’t see any more brown,‘ as my mother used to say… you could be there for 10 or 15 minutes a day!
 I can think of better things to do.